ToasterF16/5mRealLocations/Readme.txt

-This file replaces ALL Los Santos location and street names names with real-life Los Angeles or LA County locations.
+This file replaces ALL Los Santos location and street names with real-life Los Angeles or LA County locations.

 Blaine County street names will follow in the near future.